ayanmohaa/ayanmohaa/README.md

 - 👋 Hi, I’m @ayanmohaa
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Elixir
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Preciousayanmohamed@gmail.com
 - 😄 Pronouns: ...